mxtommy/Kip/README.md

   - Linear electrical gauge: A visual display for electrical numerical data - chargers, MPPT, shunt, etc.
   - Radial gauge: Visually display any numerical data on a radial scale - heading, compass, Speed, etc.
   - Radial and linear Steel gauge: Old school look & fell gauges
-  - Button and Switch control: Operate remote devices - light switches, bildge pump, solenoid, any Signalk device that support boolean PUT operations
+  - Button and Switch control: Operate remote devices - light switches, bildge pump, solenoid, any Signal K device that support boolean PUT operations
   - Race Timer: Track regatta start sequence
   - Historical datagram chart: Display numerical data over time on a chart
   - Embedded Webpage: A powerful way of embedding any web based content or application accessible as a URL within an onscreen widget to integrate with your gauges and layout - Grafana dashboards, Node-RED dashboard, internet weather services, Youtube, Netflix, Twitter, Gmail, your own standalone webapp, you name it!